Okiana/cv-assets/README.md

 **Software University** - **Assistant** - Sofia, Bulgaria

 I was volunteer in a HTML5 Computer Games workshop.
 I worked with children and helped them to do their tasks and create games with HTML5, CSS and JavaScript.

+---

+## Speaker Conference

+### Speaker at UI5 Conference 2022 – SAP
+**Topic:** *Developing with SAPUI5 Smart Controls – Time is Money*

+- Co-presented at SAP's UI5 conference alongside a colleague.
+- Demonstrated the development of a smart control, highlighting its features and implementation.
+- Covered the **accessibility aspects** of the control, showcasing best practices and compliance with **WCAG, ARIA** standards.